 Designated Safeguarding Leads

-Within school there are two senior Designated Safeguarding Leads: Mr Malik and Mrs Chapman and a the deputy lead: Mrs Softley, School Business Manager: Mrs Taylor and Family Support Worker: Miss Mould.
+Within school there are two senior Designated Safeguarding Leads: Mr Malik and Mrs Chapman aswell as the deputy lead: Mrs Softley, School Business Manager: Mrs Taylor and Family Support Worker: Miss Mould.
 Their role is to lead and co-ordinate safeguarding practices within school so that it complies with legislation, but more importantly, to ensure that children and families are supported to keep them safe.